 - Call or send an email to schedule a phone call with one of our staff members to go over the program details and requirements of the technology certificate program you are interested in.

 - Email us at email@example.com.

-(Step 3) Choose a start date and establish training agreement with Third Party provider
+(Step 3) Get Approved, Choose a start date and establish training agreement with Third Party provider

-- Once the details of your program have been discussed and confirmed, a training agreement must be established with the Third Party provider.
+- You will be asked to do a phone interview to ensure you are eligible to take the program.
+Once the details of your program have been discussed and you have been approved to enroll in the program, a training agreement must be established with the Third Party provider.
 The career center or career counselor will provide you a training agreement that must be reviewed and signed by our Program Manager.

 - Once the training agreement has been reviewed and signed by all parties, the enrollment process will begin.
 Our Program Coordinator or Manager will be in touch with you to complete the following enrollment steps via email:

 - Review the VDCI School Catalog and Student Performance Fact Sheets